nnLando/project/Javascript/file.md

 // truthy and falsy values in javascript, all numerical values are truthy except for   zero.

 // logical operators - &&, ||, ! - and, or , not.

+// ternary operators - condition? expIfTrue: expIfFalse

+// arrays and objects - are data structures.
+    // Array Methods - push, pop, shifty, unshift

+// concat - used to combine arrays.

+// object - a collection of properties.